 - Conducted workplace-specific evaluations to identify COVID-19 hazards.
-This identification was completed in the spring of 2020. - Evaluated employees' potential workplace exposures to all persons who are at (or who may enter) the workplace. - Reviewed and implemented applicable orders and general and industry-specific guidance from the State of California, Cal-OSHA, and Los Angeles DPH related to COVID-19 hazards and prevention. - Evaluated existing COVID-19 prevention controls in the workplace and the need for different or additional controls. - We will conduct periodic inspections, as needed, to identify unhealthy conditions, work practices, and work procedures related to COVID-19 and to ensure compliance with the COVID-19 policies and procedures. - We will conduct periodic drills to assess the readiness of school sites and facilities when responding to an outbreak. - The CTF will receive and address the COVID concerns raised by employees at the workplace.
+This identification was completed in the spring of 2020 and is regularly reviewed. - Completed workplace inspections to identify unaddressed COVID-19 hazards and assigned correction to workplace leaders. - Completed COVID-19 response drills to assess the readiness of school sites and facilities when responding to a suspected case or an outbreak. - Evaluated employees' potential workplace exposures to all persons who are at (or who may enter) the workplace. - Reviewed and implemented applicable orders and general and industry-specific guidance from the State of California, Cal-OSHA, and LADPH related to COVID-19

-- We have formed a Health and Safety Committee to review policies, procedures, and identify concerns and hazards to employee safety related to COVID-19. - We have conducted a Community Forum to share with employees and the public what the District is doing to address COVID-19 hazards and answer their questions related to the opening of schools for in-person instruction.
+- hazards and prevention. - Evaluated existing COVID-19 prevention controls in the workplace and the need for different or additional controls. - We will conduct periodic inspections, as needed, to identify unhealthy conditions, work practices, and work procedures related to COVID-19 and to ensure compliance with the COVID-19 policies and procedures. - Conduct COVID-19 response drills to assess the readiness of school sites and facilities when responding to an outbreak. - The CTF will receive and address the COVID-19 concerns raised by employees at the workplace. - Sites have modified existing procedures and developed new procedures through the lens of COVID-19 safety and have shared these plans with labor and the public. - We have formed a Health and Safety Committee to review policies, procedures, and identify concerns and hazards to employee safety related to COVID-19. - We have conducted a Community Forum to share with employees and the public what the District is doing to address COVID-19 hazards and answer their questions related to the opening of schools for in-person instruction.